 Reducing the number of Chinese characters

 Fortunately, this number is incredibly inflated.
-Aside from the overlapping traditional and simplified characters, there are also many Chinese characters which are really different ways of writing the same character, such as 群 and 羣, 峰 and 峯.
+Aside from the overlapping traditional and simplified characters, there are also many Chinese characters which have different ways of writing them, for example 群 and 羣, 峰 and 峯.

 Another way of reducing the number of Chinese characters is to collapse some characters which sound the same.
 For example, 干, 幹, 榦, 乾 all became 干.

-© 2019 MSL Master, Hong Kong.
+© 2023 MSL Master.
 All Rights Reserved